tinaafang/tinaafang/README.md

 ### Hi there 👋 I'm Tina!

-I'm currently studying Computer Science and Finance at the University of Waterloo.
+I'm currently studying Computer Science at the University of Waterloo.

 I'm passionate about software development and creating applications that improve our lives!

-Favourite Languages: Java, JavaScript, SQL, Python, R
+Favourite Languages: Java, JavaScript, C#, Python, SQL

 In my spare time, I enjoy listening to music, playing badminton, and cooking! :yum::yum: